 Of all of the places in Bhutan the Thrumsingla pass and the adjacent Lingmethang Road located in the eastern edge of Bhutan is possibly the best area for birders.
 The pass is at 11200 feet and is surrounded by Hemlock and Rhododendron trees – The ‘Lingmethang Road’ bisects every forest altitudinal zone between 3700m and the valley bottom at 650m, an incredible drop of 3050m in just 79 kilometres!
 The bird species richness here is incredibly high.
 The forest is home to some rare and shy mammals too, needless to say the scenic beauty of the place is unchallenged and breathtakingly beautiful.

-We would be delighted to help you plan your journey to Bhutan whatever your interests and wish list - call us 0n 01386 830264 or email email@example.com to start planning your Bhutan adventure!
+We would be delighted to help you plan your journey to Bhutan whatever your interests and wish list - call us on 01984 667420 or email [email protected] to start planning your Bhutan adventure!